mijuual/solar-challenge-week1/README.md

 # MoonLight Energy Solutions: Solar Investment Strategy Analysis

 # Project Overview
 MoonLight Energy Solutions aims to enhance its operational efficiency and sustainability by investing in solar energy solutions.
-As an Analytics Engineer, the goal is to analyze environmental data from various regions and produce insights that will help identify high-potential areas for solar installations.
-The analysis focuses on data quality checks, cleaning techniques, exploratory data analysis (EDA), and cross-country comparisons for countries: Benin, Sierra Leone, and Togo.
+As an Analytics Engineer, the objective is to analyze environmental data from multiple regions and generate insights to identify high-potential areas for solar installations.
+The project involves data quality checks, cleaning techniques, exploratory data analysis (EDA), and a cross-country comparison covering Benin, Sierra Leone, and Togo.

 # Contributions

 ## Git & Environment Setup:

-Set up the Git environment and created multiple branches for efficient version control.
+Set up Git and created multiple branches to manage tasks efficiently.

-Configured .gitignore to exclude irrelevant files (e.g., .venv) from version control.
+Configured .gitignore to exclude unnecessary files (e.g., .venv) from version control.

-Faced challenges with merging branches due to misunderstandings, but resolved them by learning the correct Git workflow and successfully merging eda-benin-branch into the default setup-branch.
+Resolved branch merge conflicts by learning and applying proper Git workflows.

-## Data Profiling, Cleaning, and EDA for Benin:
+## Data Profiling, Cleaning, and EDA:

+### Common Steps Across All Countries:

 Data Quality Checks: Identified missing values, negative readings, and statistical outliers using Z-scores.

-### Data Cleaning:

-* Replaced extreme outliers with median values.

-* Handled missing values in the data through appropriate imputation.

-### Exploratory Data Analysis (EDA):

-* Created a variety of visualizations, such as:
+Data Cleaning: Imputed missing or negative values in DHI, DNI, GHI with medians.
+Applied Z-score to detect outliers in selected columns and replaced them with median values to ensure data consistency.

+## EDA Visualizations:

-* Line plots for temporal trends in irradiance, temperature, and wind.
+Line plots for temporal trends in irradiance, temperature, and wind speed.

-* Scatter plots for relationships between different weather parameters.
+Scatter plots to explore relationships between key weather parameters.

-* Heatmaps to identify correlations.
+Heatmaps to identify correlations.

-* Bubble charts to visualize the relationship between GHI, temperature, and relative humidity.
+Bubble charts to assess the relationship between GHI, temperature, and relative humidity.

+## Country-Specific Work:

+Benin: Initial focus of the analysis; full EDA and cleaning pipeline implemented.

+Sierra Leone & Togo: Applied the same data profiling and EDA workflow to understand their respective solar potential.

-## Cross-Country Comparison (Benin, Sierra Leone, Togo):
+## Cross-Country Comparison:

-* Plans to continue performing EDA for Sierra Leone and Togo.
+Performed comparative analysis across Benin, Sierra Leone, and Togo using key solar metrics:

+* Global Horizontal Irradiance (GHI)

+* Direct Normal Irradiance (DNI)

+* Diffuse Horizontal Irradiance (DHI)

+Created a summary table presenting the mean, median, and standard deviation for each irradiance metric by country.

+Used statistical hypothesis testing (p-values) to determine whether differences in irradiance distributions across countries are statistically significant.

+### Insights drawn:

+- Benin has the highest average and median GHI and DNI, suggesting it receives the most consistent and intense solar radiation — making it a strong candidate for solar installations.

+- Sierra Leone shows a higher average and median DHI than the other countries, which may indicate more diffuse (scattered) sunlight due to cloud cover

+- Togo has relatively high GHI, but very low median DNI, suggesting that direct sunlight is more inconsistent

 # Implementation Process

 ## Git Setup:

-* Created a Git repository for version control.
+Created a structured Git repository with clear branching per task (e.g., setup-branch, eda-benin-branch, etc.).

-* Set up different branches for different tasks (e.g., setup-branch, eda-benin-branch).

-* Used .gitignore to prevent unnecessary files from being committed to the repository.
+Used .gitignore to streamline the repository and prevent tracking of unnecessary files.

-## Data Quality Checks & Cleaning:
+## Data Preparation:

-Performed data profiling by inspecting the raw data for inconsistencies, such as missing values and unrealistic negative values.
+Conducted thorough inspection of raw environmental data to identify inconsistencies such as missing values and negative readings.

+### Initial Imputation:

+For irradiance-related columns (DHI, DNI, GHI), which cannot have negative values, missing or invalid values were imputed using the column-wise median.

+### Outlier Treatment:

-Applied Z-score method to identify outliers and replaced them with the median value.
+Applied the Z-score method to selected numerical columns to detect statistical outliers.

-Imputed missing values based on column medians for the solar irradiance data.
+Detected outliers were replaced with the respective column's median to reduce the impact of extreme values while preserving overall data integrity.

-## Exploratory Data Analysis (EDA):
+## Exploratory Data Analysis:

-Visualized the data using various types of plots (e.g., line plots, scatter plots, heatmaps).

-Identified key trends in the data, such as solar irradiance patterns, temperature behavior, and humidity levels.

-Focused on creating actionable insights that would support the company's strategy for solar investments.
+Visualized environmental data to understand temporal and spatial trends.

+Used visualization techniques to uncover actionable patterns in irradiance, temperature, and other variables.

+Developed a structured EDA pipeline that was consistently applied to each country.

-Cross-Country Analysis:
+## Cross-Country Insights:

-Focused on Benin first, and will proceed with Sierra Leone and Togo.

-The goal is to compare solar radiation, temperature, and other key metrics across these countries to determine which areas offer the best potential for solar investment.
+Compared solar-related metrics to assess which country offers optimal conditions.

+Synthesized insights into solar energy potential for strategic decision-making.

-## Future Plans
+# Future Plans
-EDA for Sierra Leone & Togo: Complete the EDA for the remaining countries.

-Cross-Country Comparison: After completing the analysis for all three countries, compare key metrics across Benin, Sierra Leone, and Togo, providing actionable insights for the solar investment strategy.

-Strategic Recommendations: Use the findings to create a report with a strategic approach for identifying high-potential regions for solar installation, aligned with the company's sustainability goals.
+EDA Expansion: Continue refining the analysis with additional weather and solar variables for greater granularity.

+Streamlit Dashboard: Develop an interactive dashboard using Streamlit to allow stakeholders to explore solar metrics (GHI, DNI, DHI), comparisons, and visualizations dynamically.

 # Technologies Used